What is IGas doing in the East Midlands?

-Flaring and venting of methane and other emissions are heavily controlled by the Department of Energy and Climate Change (DECC) and the Health and Safety Executive (HSE)
+Flaring and venting of methane and other emissions are heavily controlled by the Department for Business, Energy and Industrial Strategy (BEIS) and the Health and Safety Executive (HSE)

 Has fracking been done in the UK prior to Cuadrilla’s attempt in Blackpool in 2011, which caused two earthquakes?

 Yes.
 Over two hundred wells have been fracked in the UK to release oil and gas.
 However, the fracking in Blackpool and Fylde was the first of shale rock formations in the UK.

 The Royal Society and Royal Academy of Engineering explained the incident like this:

 “The most likely cause of the events was the transmission of injected fluid to a nearby (but previously unidentified) pre-stressed fault, reducing the effective stress to the point where the fault slipped and released its stored energy.
 The energy released was several orders of magnitude greater than the microseismic energy associated with routine hydraulic fracturing.”

 Are the regulations on fracking tougher here than in the States?